gloryadeh/alx-higher_level_programming/0x02-python-import_modules/README.md

-4-hidden_discovery prints all the names defined by a compile module 5-variable_load imports a variable from a file and prints its value 100-my_calculator imports all functions from calculator_1.py and handles basic operations 101-easy_print prints #pythoniscool to stdout
+4-hidden_discovery prints all the names defined by a compile module 5-variable_load imports a variable from a file and prints its value 100-my_calculator imports all functions from calculator_1.py and handles basic operations 101-easy_print prints #pythoniscool to stdout by importing pythoniscool.py 102-magic_calculation performs a calculation 103-fast_alphabet.py prints the alphabet in uppercase